Bring your old 35mm slides back to life with our 35mm slide scanning service.

 Why let your beautiful memories of the past go unseen, we can scan your old 35mm slides, including Kodachrome and Fujichrome, and send them back to you as JPEG files compatible with any PC or MAC.

 We scan your slides individually by hand, so we make sure each slide comes back to you correctly orientated, with the full colour restored and also include dust & scratch removal thanks to Digital ICE technology.
+We do not use machines that load slides in bulk using an automated loader, our belief is that whilst this can produce faster scans, there is a great risk of damage to the slides if the mechanism breaks.
+We believe it is important to note that we treat every customers slides with the greatest of care.

 We scan 35mm slides in one of two resolutions, either 1200 dots per inch (DPI) or 4800.
 4800 DPI provides the largest possible image and will be required for larger size prints, but will result in file sizes of approximately 20mb.